Shades of yellow: Orpiment

+Pear

+Pear is a desaturated chartreuse yellow color that resembles the color of the exterior surface of Anjou or Bartlett pears.

 Royal yellow

-At right is displayed the color royal yellow.
+At right is displayed the color royal yellow or Stil de grain yellow.

 The color royal yellow is a representation of the color of the robes worn by the Emperor of China.

 The first recorded use of royal yellow as a color name in English was in 1548.
 Other names for this color are Chinese yellow and imperial yellow.